Queenstown Country Club

-A civic space forms a lively heart to the wider residential area and the proposed retail centre, adjacent to the café, gym and pool, will contain services such as a florist, pharmacy, hairdressing salon and boutique bar.
+A civic space forms a lively heart to the wider residential area and the retail centre contains services such as a restaurant and bar, local store, offices and hairdressing salon.
 A clubhouse and medical centre are also part of the mix.

 The 51-hectare estate is located within a Special Housing Area and a percentage of the properties within the development have been set aside to help address the district’s housing supply and affordability issues.
 The variety of private villa types on offer are oriented for maximum sunlight and each typology provides private outdoor space.
 When it is completed, the Queenstown Country Club will fill a real need for graduated retirement living in the area, providing a resort-like lifestyle as well as wraparound aged care.